wasi-m/shop-hd/README.md

 ```
 7. Open http://127.0.0.1:8000 in browser

-**NOTE\*\* All Default loaded users will have *password* as password and will be non supersuer,
-to perform CRUD operation on product need to register new user with admin rights **
+**NOTE\*\* All Default loaded users will have _password_ as default password and will be non supersuer, to perform CRUD operation on product need to register new user with admin rights**

 To Demo Product Recommendation
 --------------------------------------------